hub-raum/ROS-tutorials-for-its-MoveIT-lib/doc/ikfast/ikfast_tutorial.rst

 You need to log off/log on in order to actually activate this permission change.

   Note: To run docker from `WSL2 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_, you need to install the `Docker Desktop WSL 2 backend <https://docs.docker.com/docker-for-windows/wsl>`_.

+  Note: [hubraum note] Be aware, that X11 servers do not allow 3D accelerated graphics forwarding.
+Thus in later part of this tutorial look for TurboVNC (or VirtualGL) installation tutorial in order to preview openrave generated model of your device.
+However it is only neccessary if you want to play more with GUI applications assosiated with MoveIT and IKFast environment (like RViz).
+For sole generation of dedicated kinematics, you might omit this part.

 Install the MoveIt IKFast package either from Debian packages or from source.

 **Binary Install**: ::